It’s stressful when your dog suddenly stops pooping. You’re left checking the yard, taking longer walks, and worrying that something might be wrong.

 Lastly, make sure your dog’s diet contains adequate fiber and not too many fatty treats.
 A consistent feeding schedule and routine potty times help the digestive system stay regular.

 Contact your vet if your dog hasn’t pooped for 48 hours or more, especially if accompanied by vomiting, loss of appetite, bloating, or signs of pain.
-These symptoms may indicate an intestinal blockage rather than simple constipation.
+These symptoms are warning signs that may indicate an intestinal blockage rather than simple constipation.

 If your dog is a senior, has a history of digestive issues, or is taking medication that affects motility, don’t delay seeking help.
 Early treatment — such as fluids, stool softeners, or manual evacuation — can prevent severe complications.